i2p/i2p.www/i2p2www/spec/proposals/160-udp-trackers.rst

 If a client support DHT or other datagram protocols, it should probably select a different port as the request "from port" so that the replies come back to that port and are not mixed up with DHT messages.
+The client only receives raw datagrams as replies.
+Trackers will never send a repliable datagram to the client.

 Clients with a default list of opentrackers should update the list to add UDP URLs after the known opentrackers are known to support UDP.